 Over time, we aim to add features for iterative development, helping with detecting anomalies, drift, and more.
 And by composing multiple models, each with their own Truss, you'll be able to build more powerful, capable systems with just a few lines of pre- and post-processing code, conveniently bundled with your model.
 Truss' use cases are expanding quickly, and you can review and contribute to the roadmap on GitHub.

-To get started with Truss, try following the end-to-end tutorial for your favorite framework.
+To get started with Truss, try following the quickstart guide.
 If you have ideas for future development or bugs to report, let us know as a GitHub issue.
 And if you want to keep tabs on the development of Truss, star the repo on GitHub and look out for new releases on PyPi!